0cjs/sedoc/app/Sysadmin/signoz.md

 attributes do not.
 You can view attribute names in a pop-up when you click in the 'filter query' box in the Query Builder, and all values ever received can be shown in the details of the metric in the Metrics Explorer.
+(Clicking on the metric from the Metrics Summary page will reveal a drawer menu that has an `Open in Explorer` button in the top right corner; next to that there is sometimes a `lucide-crosshair` button that leads to the `Metrics Explorer — Metrics Inspect` page which can show graphs of the actual datapoints)

 As an example, given the way the otelcol daemon is configured in one example installation, the `system.cpu.utilization` metric has the following